cloudmesh/technologies/chapters/tech/rabbitmq.md

 messages from producers and pushing them to queues based on the rules and policies that the exchange type outlines.
-It enables web servers to respond rapidly to requests instead of being forced to undertake resource heavy procedures abruptly :o:.
+It enables web servers to respond rapidly to requests instead of being forced to undertake resource heavy procedures abruptly.

 It is lightweight and